 Over the past couple of years I have been writing two books on Foucault’s work for Polity Press – Foucault’s Last Decade and Foucault: The Birth of Power.
-Foucault’s Last Decade was published in April 2016.
-Foucault: The Birth of Power will be published in early 2017.
+Foucault’s Last Decade was published in April 2016; Foucault: The Birth of Power was published in January 2017.

-As the project has developed I’ve reorganised material, and the main page which includes the aims of each book can be found here.
+As the project developed I reorganised material, and the main page which includes the aims of each book can be found here.

 November 2015: What follows is an archive of this page.
 See here for the updated page.